BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Sworn Protector (Thorin)

-**ACTIVE/PASSIVE RULES**
+- **Longbeard** `ACTIVE`

-- **Longbeard** `ACTIVE` - After the Priority roll has taken place, Balin may spend a Will point to enable his controlling player to re-roll their D6 in the Priority roll.
+After the Priority roll has taken place, Balin may spend a Will point to enable his controlling player to re-roll their D6 in the Priority roll.

 </div>